 It is located in an old dog cookie factory on the Hauptstraße (Lichtenberg) and it is less central than the others.
 The closest station is Berlin Betriebsbf Rummelsburg (S3).

 Renate, as they call it, is a “multi-floor, multi-room club that seems a little different every time you go” (RA).
 It has several small rooms, as it used to be an apartment building.

 There are actually three main dance floors, but there is also a lounge room with a bed, another one with a stripper pole, another one with TVs, another with a photo booth, etc. A large outdoor courtyard is open during the summer, which includes a wooden cabin with another bar, and DJ booth.
 It really feels like a labyrinth of cosy rooms, dark halls, and good techno.
 You can easily feel in a living room, or a theatre, or a bedroom, or a bar, or a house party, or a small club.
-Each room has its own ambiance and music type.
+Each room has its own ambience and music type.
 The crown is normally very energetic and chilled.